20+ Must-Have Healthcare App Features With Examples

 This is a feature for health apps that is being developed based on the latest APIs that allow your app to perform flawlessly and have virtually impenetrable security.
 Top mobile health apps all have APIs.
 Through APIs, patients can control their data.
 Hospitals can improve the usability of EHR due to 3rd party integration.
 There’s also Box API, which can be used for the storage of critical documents.
 There’s Domixity API, which is for virtual connection with the doctor, and Human API, which is for patients’ data management.

-By applying custom API features, you can sync data in the app with a website patient profile.
+By applying custom API features in healthcare app, you can sync data in the app with a website patient profile.
 For example, you can integrate 3rd party services into your app, such as Google Maps as our team has implemented for the Pharmacies navigator application.

 20. Payment Processing Feature